-Space is provided on the back of your CSR for you to write the date, time, confirmation number, test center location, and name of the Call Center representative.
-Pearson VUE will immediately email a letter confirming your appointment.
-The letter will include the address, phone number, and directions to the test center, as well as the date and time of your exam and other important information.
+Space is provided on the back of your CSR for you to write the date, time, confirmation number and name of the Call Center representative.
+Pearson VUE will email a letter confirming your appointment.

+The letter will include the address, phone number, and directions to the test center, as well as the name, date, and time of your exam and other important information.
 Driving directions are also available at www.pearsonvue.com/arrt.

 NOTE: Occasionally the email confirmation may be filtered into a SPAM folder based on the security settings of your email account.
 Be aware that the email confirmation comes from PearsonVUEconfirmation@pearson.com.
-If you do not receive an email confirmation from VUE immediately, check your filter settings and/or contact the VUE Call Center to confirm your email address on file and your appointment date and time, and request that a new confirmation email be sent.
+If you do not receive an email confirmation from VUE immediately after scheduling, check your email address on file, your filter settings and/or contact the VUE Call Center to confirm your appointment date and time, and request that a new confirmation email be sent.

-ARRT and your state licensing agency are not able to confirm testing dates, times, or locations for your exam, nor can ARRT provide driving directions to test centers.
+ARRT and the FL DOH Rad Tech Certification Office are not able to confirm exam dates, times, or locations for your examination, nor can they provide driving directions to test centers.